XPro-Gamer-Rhine/Neuron-NFT-template/readme.md

 <p>This is neuron theme.
 JUst the basic HTML,CSS & JS version.
 It's not react ready.
 Will have react ready soon.</p>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ##### ⚠️This repository is just to support those who can't afford to buy the original one from theme-forest.
-So please don't this if you can afford to buy.
+So please don't use this if you can afford to buy.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">